 - 1 1/4 cups shredded carrots

 - 1 cup all-purpose flour

 - 1 cup heavy cream

 Add the butter to a 9 X 2-inch cake pan and put the pan in the oven (even if it's not preheated yet).
 Remove the pan as soon as the butter has melted, about 2 minutes.
 Use a pastry brush to spread the butter evenly around the bottom and sides of the pan.
 (There will be more on the bottom than the sides -- that's perfect.)

-Now add the apricot jam to the pan.
+Now add 1/4 cup of the apricot jam to the pan.
 Again, place the pan in the oven -- only long enough to melt the jam, about a minute or so.
 Then use the pastry brush to evenly spread it just on the bottom of the pan.

 Arrange the carrot slices on top of the jam.
-The more slices the better because they will shrink during the baking process.
-(In the above image, I only did one layer -- I'd suggest adding a second layer on top, over the crevices between the slices -- I will next time!)
+A single, layered layer is best, and the more slices the better because they will shrink a little bit during the baking process.
 Set this aside.

-In a medium-sized mixing bowl, combine the sugar with the olive oil, vanilla, cardamom, cinnamon, and salt.
-Mix the egg in until it's fully incorporated and then fold in the shredded carrots.
+In a medium-sized mixing bowl, combine the sugar with the olive oil, pineapple, apricot jam, vanilla, cardamom, cinnamon, and salt.
+Add the eggs, and mix until they're fully incorporated and then fold in the shredded carrots.